The generalized Lefschetz number and loop braid groups: Introduction

-As we know that braid theory is a very powerful and important tool in studying the existence of fixed and periodic points as well as important properties of a dynamical system, \cite{LlibreMacKay1990, FranksMisiurewicz1993, Boyland1994Topological, Guaschi1994PseudoAnosov, Los1997Forcing, deCarvalhoHall2004}, a natural question that arises is what happens in the case of $3$-dimensional manifolds.
-Can we extend such techniques, namely the use of braid theory, in order to study fixed points and periodic orbits on $3$-dimensional manifolds?
+Knowing that braid theory is a very powerful and important tool in studying important properties of a dynamical system, \cite{LlibreMacKay1990, FranksMisiurewicz1993, Boyland1994Topological, Guaschi1994PseudoAnosov, Los1997Forcing, deCarvalhoHall2004}, a natural question that arises is what happens in the case of $3$-dimensional manifolds.
+Can we use such techniques, namely the use of braid theory, in order to study fixed points and periodic orbits on $3$-dimensional manifolds?
 While a considerable amount of research has been carried out on studying the complexity of orbit structures in dynamical systems on $3$-dimensional manifolds \cite{Epstein1972, Rechtman2010, CristofaroGardiner2023}, there are no known results about dynamics on $3$-dimensional manifolds that are analogous to the known results about the orbit structure on surfaces that use braid theory.
 One of the main reasons for this is that the classical braid group is trivial on $3$-dimensional manifolds.
-Given that classical braid group theory is trivial on three-dimensional manifolds, the existing connection between braid theory and topological dynamics does not extend beyond two-dimensional manifolds.
+Given that classical braid group theory is trivial on three-dimensional manifolds, the existing connection between braid theory and topological dynamics does not extend beyond two-dimensional manifolds directly.

-In this article we use the theory of loop braid groups, a three-dimensional analogue of classical braid groups, in order to expand the existing body of literature to the three-dimensional setting.
+In this article we propose the use of the theory of loop braid groups, a three-dimensional analogue of classical braid groups, in order to expand the existing body of literature to a three-dimensional setting.
 The idea of studying fixed and periodic points of homeomorphisms of the $3$-ball using loop braid groups, which presents the generalization in $3$ dimensions of the study of fixed points and periodic orbits of a surface homeomorphism using braid theory, is a new approach.
-It is important to note that, apart from Nielsen theory, a precise methodology for studying periodic orbits of homeomorphisms of $3$-dimensional manifolds has not yet been established.